Souravgoswami/t-hangman/README.md

 \* *T-Hangman is currently 3.0 - which has emoji.
 If your terminal doesn't support emoji, please use the older version which is no longer supported.*

 ## How to Play 🎮
 - You will be asked random English words.
-You have to guess them right.
+You have to guess them right 😎

-- If you typed the correct word, t-hangman will dance!
+- If you typed the correct word, t-hangman will dance 🕺

 - T-Hangman is always pessimist.
-He will hung himself if you've typed 10 wrong letters.
+He will hung himself if you've typed 10 wrong letters 😱

 - Typing wrong letters will reduce your $$ Coins.
-If your coins get to 0, you have to restart the game :(
+If your coins get to 0, you have to restart the game 😰

 - Good luck!!